Addiction Research and Articles About Research

-We often see healthy guys who develop porn-related erectile dysfunction return to good health simply by avoiding porn.
+We often see healthy guys who develop porn-related erectile dysfunction return to good health simply by avoiding internet porn.
 This suggests they didn't have other issues that would have accounted for their vulnerability.
 Not only do those with healthy brains benefit from rebooting (a time-out from all artificial sexual stimuli) and thereafter avoiding extreme stimuli, it's also likely that users with especially sensitive brains, the "canaries in the coal mine," can also ease some of their symptoms by consciously moving toward normal brain sensitivity.